More About Our Welding Fume Extraction Products

 In 2019, HSE (Health and Safety Executive) released a safety alert for mild steel welding fume.
 In the alert, HSE stated there no level of safe exposure for mild steel welding fume, and subsequently, reclassified welding fume as a carcinogenic.
 Following this, HSE changed their enforcement expectations in relation to the control of exposure of welding fume, including that from mild steel welding.

-After the reclassification, HSE has announced that they will be increasing the number of inspections they'll be carrying out across the UK.
+After the reclassification in 2019, HSE has announced that they will be increasing the number of inspections they'll be carrying out across the UK.
 Their aim was to educate businesses the risk of welding fume, amongst other hazards in the workplace to help and encourage them to provide the necessary engineering controls to control exposure.

 Employers should be using local exhaust ventilation where effective and provide suitable respiratory protective equipment where necessary to protect workers in the metal fabrication industry from inhaling fumes.

 John Rowe, Head of Manufacturing at HSE said: “Employers and workers should know the risk, plan their work and use the right controls when welding activity is carried out.
 If they are not HSE will use enforcement to bring about improvements.

 “It is our mission that all workers are protected and are not made ill or killed by their work.
 Everyone should be able to leave work and go home healthy and safe.”

 In 2021, the HSE prepared fabricated metals businesses for inspections by writing to them and requesting them to sign a declaration.
 The declaration was to confirm whether the business undertook either welding or metalworking fluid (MWF) activities and whether or not they are adequately controlling exposures.
 The information gathered from the declarations is being used for operation purposes.